A PFAS introduction Video is available.

 how do we share what we know about PFAS?

 The thousands of chemicals that make up the large family known as PFAS can be divided into two major classes: nonpolymers and polymers.
-This document focuses primarily on those nonpolymer PFAS that, to date, are most commonly detected in the environment, particularly the highly persistent perfluoroalkyl acids (PFAAs), some of the better known replacements for phased-out long-chain PFAAs, and some of the “precursor” chemicals—PFAS that can break down to form PFAAs.
+This document focuses primarily on those nonpolymer PFAS that, to date, are most commonly detected in the environment, particularly the highly persistent perfluoroalkyl acids (PFAAs), some of the better-known replacements for phased-out long-chain PFAAs, and some of the precursor chemicals—PFAS that can break down to form PFAAs.
 These precursors include polyfluorinated alkyl substances and a subset of polymer PFAS known as side-chain fluorinated polymers (Washington et al. 2018).
 Many polymer PFAS, especially certain high–molecular weight fluoropolymers, are insoluble in the environment and not bioavailable, and therefore less of a concern to human and ecological health (Henry et al. 2018), so are not discussed in detail in this document.
-As this paragraph illustrates, it is important to be very clear about which PFAS is being discussed and what its particular physical and chemical properties are, and that is where this document begins.
+As this paragraph illustrates, it is important to be clear about which PFAS is being discussed and what its particular physical and chemical properties are.

 The physical and chemical properties that make some PFAS persistent and mobile in the environment also make them particularly challenging to analyze and remediate.
 Analytical methods sensitive enough to detect environmentally relevant concentrations became widely available in the early 2010s.
-Although analyte lists continue to expand, currently available methods still only allow identification of a small fraction of the thousands of PFAS that have reportedly been created and used since the 1950s.
+Although analyte lists continue to expand, and methods continue to be developed, currently available methods still only allow identification of a small fraction of the thousands of PFAS that have reportedly been created and used since the 1950s.
 As existing analytical methods improve and new, nontargeted analyses become commercially available, it is likely that additional PFAS and new release sites will be identified.

 Concerns have been raised regarding human health and ecological risks associated with certain PFAS.
 These are based on widespread detections of some PFAS in humans and wildlife, evidence that certain PFAS bioaccumulate in individuals and bioconcentrate in the food chain, and studies reporting multiple toxicological effects in animals and potential health effects in humans.
 However, risk assessment of PFAS is hampered by the unique physical and chemical properties of many PFAS, which result in uncertainty in identifying sources and quantifying source area mass, complex fate and transport in the environment, poorly understood biological and chemical transformation pathways, and unique bioaccumulation processes.
 Moreover, the widespread presence of some PFAS in environmental media and the many potential PFAS sources also complicate interpretation of site data.
 Data evaluation methods to help distinguish between site-specific anthropogenic “background” PFAS, PFAS that are site-related, and PFAS from another nearby source are still being developed.

 As with other emerging contaminants, our evolving understanding of PFAS and the volume of scientific studies makes it difficult for most environmental practitioners to stay current with the critical information about these chemicals.
-Meanwhile, public concern about PFAS has created pressure on state and federal agencies to take action, resulting in a patchwork of evolving regulatory approaches and regulatory standards, screening values, and guidance values.
-As with any new and evolving area of science, our knowledge is far from complete.
-We have attempted to alert the reader to areas where information is still uncertain or conflicting interpretations exist.
+Meanwhile, public concern about PFAS has created pressure on state and federal agencies to take action, resulting in evolving regulatory approaches and regulatory standards, screening values, and guidance values.
+Our understanding of PFAS will continue to improve as more scientific research is completed and published.